Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

         - 📊 **Data Analysis & Strategic Planning**: Used Tableau for data visualization, analyzing user trends and behaviors to inform financial management and company strategy.
 Implemented UI enhancements and functionality optimizations in mini-programs to keep users engaged.

-        - 📝 **WeChat Public Account Operation & Content Creation**: Created and managed content for the company’s WeChat public account, focusing on topics relevant to college student growth and education.
+        - 📝 **WeChat Public Account Operation & Content Creation**: Created and managed content for the company's WeChat public account, focusing on topics relevant to college student growth and education.
 Authored a popular article on university student development, achieving over 68,000 views on a single post.

   - position: President
     company_name: News Agency of Southern University of Science and Technology